-Once it’s clear “you” have their attention you can start introducing yourself even further before moving on into any other points: what services/products can be offered as well as how these will benefit your client.
+Once it’s clear “you” have their attention, you can start introducing yourself even further before moving on to any other points: what services/products can be offered as well as how these will benefit your client.

 Here an introduction email example to learn from.